 If you can’t attend the humanities and social sciences conferences 2020 in person but want to share your research with our international community, join as a virtual presenter.

-All accepted research papers will be published and indexed in the conference Proceedings with ISBN.
+All accepted papers will be published in the Conference Proceedings with ISBN.

 Attending in ICRHS Conference will provide an opportunity to network and share thoughts on recent advances with other academics and experts in the same or similar fields.

 Organizing Committee will offer the all participants a city tour free of charge, so learn about Brussels’ vibrant past and present, with a friendly local guide.

 Brussels is the capital of Belgium as well as the capital of the European Union.
 With so many things to do in Brussels, there is no surprise that the Belgian capital became a booming city with attracts countless international tourists.
 We particularly love the architecture in Brussels which spans from interesting elements of Gothic and Baroque to minimalist postmodern buildings.
 The Grand Palace is a UNESCO World Heritage Site and it’s perhaps the most visited part of the city.
 Brussels is home to an array of cultural events and festivals year round and the city is known for its exquisite chocolate and extravagant beers.
 There is no surprise tourists from all around the world continue to add Brussels to their list of Euro itineraries.
 Here are the coolest things to do in Brussels for first-time visitors.

 We would also like to offer the participants a one-day city tour free of charge.
 Great chance for participants to mingle around as well as appreciate the city of Brussels famous for its vibrant culture, architecture, Art scenes and excellent cuisines. organizing committee will offer the participants a city tour free of charge.